 Option 4 – The motor home

-Pay a visit to a local camping ground and chances are you’ll come across a plethora of silver-haired travelers, wheeling their way around the country in a fully kitted out motor home complete with satellite TV.
+Visit a nearby camping ground and chances are you’ll come across a plethora of silver-haired travelers, wheeling their way around the country in a fully kitted out motor home complete with satellite TV.

 It’s not uncommon for retirees to trade their home for a Winnebago and head off around Australia.
 What’s less clear is what happens after these downsizers complete their first lap of the nation.
 Nonetheless, it shows that for many seniors, retirement is a time when travel goals are taken very seriously indeed.
 Parking for the Winnebago or the caravan may be the clincher when selling the family home and downsizing to a new lock up and leave home base.